Sukarni: Political views

 Sukarni considered the Investigating Committee for Preparatory Work for Independence (BPUPK) to be dominated by older Indonesians and the Preparatory Committee for Indonesian Independence (PPKI) by Japanese military-backed old activists.

 According to Hasyim Darif, Sukarni was influenced by Sukarno mainly during the underground activities against the Dutch colonial government and Japanese military government when the two met and discussed politics, but Sukarni was against Sukarno during the National Revolution.
 Sukarni was also influenced by Tan Malaka during the Dutch and Japanese era through Tan Malaka's writings.
 Tan Malaka influenced Sukarni both political theory and practices during National Revolution.
 Both of them opposed the Indonesian government compromising with the Dutch including when concluding the Linggadjati Agreement, the Renville agreement, and the Round Table Conference.
 Khalid Rasjidi described Sukarni as "the most loyal and most trusted Tan Malaka's disciple."
 After Sukarno declared the Nasakom philosophy, Sukarni was against PKI political activities.

 Moh.
 Padang stated that "Murba was Sukarni, Sukarni was Murba; without Sukarni Murba didn't exist."

 Iragiliati citing Sukarni, said that Indonesian murba (musyawarah rakyat banyak; deliberation of common people) is different than western version.
 Indonesian version prioritizes family relationship.

 Roeslan Abdulgani described the political view of Sukarni as "radical-revolutionary" while his way of life was "filled with the soul of democracy".

 Legacy

 Sukarni was posthumously awarded the Bintang Maha Putera IV medal.
 According to the Emalia Iragiliati, youngest daughter of Sukarni, Sukarni was able to speak Javanese, Indonesian, Dutch, German, and Japanese.

 An exhibition about Sukarni and GSSJ Ratulangie was held from 6 until 30 August 2009 in the Formulation of Proclamation Text Museum, Jakarta.

-On 7 November 2014, the government of Indonesia made Sukarni a National Hero along with Djamin Ginting, Mohammad Mangoendiprojo, and Abdul Wahab Chasbullah through Presidential Decree No. 115/TK/2014.
+On 7 November 2014, the government of Indonesia made Sukarni a National Hero along with Djamin Ginting, Mohamad Mangundiprojo, and Abdul Wahab Chasbullah through Presidential Decree No. 115/TK/2014.